yazawa69/Muetzentum/MuetzentumKonzept.md

 - and you can make an unordered list,
 - with a "- " before the line.

-There are also oredered lists and some other useful things<br>
+There are also ordered lists and some other useful things<br>
 Look it up yourself: https://www.markdownguide.org/basic-syntax<br>
 <br>
 <br>